MonkeManX/monkemanx.github.io/content/paper-summary/Freedom_of_Will_Concept_of_Person.md

 He gives the example of a **willing addict**—someone whose addiction forces them to want drugs, but who also fully embraces that desire.
 Their will isn’t free (they couldn’t want otherwise), but they still act **freely and responsibly**, because they identify with their desire.

 Finally, Frankfurt says his theory doesn’t depend on whether the universe is **deterministic** or not.
 It could be determined (by causes, chance, or something else) that some people have free wills and others don’t—and that’s not a contradiction.

+---

+## My Own Thoughts

+If, as Frankfurt argues, we as humans are responsible for our actions—even though we have no freedom of will, meaning that in every situation we could not have chosen otherwise—how can he say we are morally responsible?

+Because then we would be like robots or machines, following a preprogrammed plan and never deviating from it.
+And if, in a car factory, a manufacturing robot kills a human because the person accidentally stepped into its path, would we fault the robot?
+No.

+So what is the difference that would justify attributing moral responsibility to humans but not to robots or machines?

+Frankfurt's answer is that the difference lies precisely in the **second-order desires** that humans possess and robots do not.

+But as we also established, not all humans possess the ability to have desires about their desires—for example, infants or people with profound cognitive disabilities.
+How does this affect them?
+They are not morally responsible for their actions, and this is not a counterintuitive notion.

+If we look at how society—and we ourselves—treat these groups, it becomes clear: infants can't be prosecuted by law, and if someone profoundly mentally disabled stabs another person, we generally do not hold them morally accountable.

+Thus, our societal intuitions about who does and does not bear moral responsibility align perfectly with Frankfurt's theory.